thijsfranck/the-dynamic-typists/app/README.md

 `Pillow` is a fork of the Python Imaging Library (PIL) and stands out for its user-friendly approach to image processing.
 It supports a wide array of image formats and offers tools for tasks like image resizing, filtering, and drawing.

 We chose `Pillow` as our image processing library since all of us had used Pillow as part of the Code Jam qualifier, and therefore all of us had some experience with it.
-While there are speedier options like opencv, we prioritized quick functionality development over performance optimization at the start of the project.
+While there are speedier options like `opencv`, we prioritized quick functionality development over performance optimization at the start of the project.
 Despite this, our CAPTCHA challenges load quickly, maintaining a smooth user experience.

 ### FastAPI